 Kathy is responsible for the pre and post processing of monographs, periodicals and other paper materials for commercial library binding and, for oversight of the shelf preparation and labeling unit.
 Kathy assists with the preparation and inspection of reformatting (microfilming, preservation facsimile, mass deacidification) shipments, and with the inspection of digitized files of Libraries' materials prepared by vendors.

 Debbie is responsible for managing the daily activites of the commercial binding, shelf prep, reformatting and deacidification of the Preservation unit.
 Debbie coordinates commercial binding activities for the four branch libraries, and supervises student workers.

 Jen stabilizes and preserves rare and unique library and archival collections in support of the Hesburgh Libraries' active teaching, research, digitization, and exhibition programs.
 Her work principally involves the design and execution of specialized treatments to stabilize individual items and collections of items.
-Jen holds an MAS CAS in Art Conservation from Buffalo State College, an MFA in interdisciplinary Book and Paper Arts from Columbia College Chicago, and and BFA in Illustration from the University at Buffalo.
+Jen holds an MA, CAS in Art Conservation from Buffalo State College, an MFA in Interdisciplinary Book and Paper Arts from Columbia College Chicago, and a BFA in Illustration from the University at Buffalo.